libvips/libvips/_posts/2024-11-26-nip4-November-progress.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Qo38aMJ5JZ4?si=AfAmFBqSc9H6rRAT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-We were using goffice to render plots, but sadly it's still gtk3.
-I did a bit of hacking and got it working with gtk4, but I don't think that's a very maintainable way forwards.
+We were using goffice to render plots, but sadly goffice is still gtk3, with no progress towards a port.
+I did a bit of hacking and got it working with gtk4, but I don't think that's a very maintainable way forward.
 Instead, I've switched to kplot:

 [https://github.com/kristapsdz/kplot](https://github.com/kristapsdz/kplot)

 This is a very simple library, but it can do everything nip4 needs, more or less.
-I make a fork and added better axis labeling and picking.
+I made a fork and added better axis labeling and picking.

 I've also mostly finished the new toolkit browser.
 I found the nip2 Toolkit menu difficult to use, so it's now a scrolling bar down the left of the